SeniorGroup-22-23/Wing/IOSApp/README.md

 ## Running the FrontEnd Locally <a name="runLocally"></a>

 1. First, make sure that your Github account is connected to XCode (http://irenebosque.com/how-to-xcode-and-github/)
 2. Open XCode and click 'open a project or file'.
 Then navigate to your where you set up your Wing repo locally.
-You'll have to go into Wing/IOSApp and open the project from there to get to the frontend.
+You'll have to go into Wing/IOSApp and open Wing folder from there to get to the frontend.

 <img width="806" alt="Screen Shot 2022-11-24 at 1 02 42 PM" src="https://user-images.githubusercontent.com/75460797/203836556-89ce615e-ac68-4b18-8fc9-9784094d0a3a.png">